Navigation

 This is what the options mean:

-This configuration doesn't tell the clients how to resolve DNS, on the assumption that one or more recursive DNS servers were already configured for their respective IPv4 stacks.
-If your server is already running an appropriately configured BIND (i.e. it listens on IPv6 and hosts on 2001:xxxx:yyyy:zzzz::/64 are allowed to perform recursive queries), then simply add "RDNSS 2001:xxxx:yyyy:zzzz::1 {};".
-You could also point clients at HE's anycast resolver (2001:470:20::2), or possibly even point them at Google's anycast resolvers using IPv4-mapped IPv6 addresses ("RDNSS ::ffff:8.8.8.8 ::ffff:8.8.4.4 {};").
-(I'm not sure how well the mapped IPv4 addresses would work in practice, though.)
+This configuration doesn’t tell the clients how to resolve DNS, on the assumption that one or more recursive DNS servers were already configured for their respective IPv4 stacks.
+If your server is already running an appropriately configured BIND (i.e. it listens on IPv6 and hosts on 2001:xxxx:yyyy:zzzz::/64 are allowed to perform recursive queries), then simply add “RDNSS 2001:xxxx:yyyy:zzzz::1 {};”.
+You could also point clients at HE’s anycast resolver (“RDNSS 2001:470:20::2 {};”), or at Google’s anycast resolvers (“RDNSS 2001:4860:4860::8888 2001:4860:4860::8844 {};”).

 Now that the daemon is configured, start it with "sudo /etc/init.d/radvd start".
 It will immediately begin sending Router Advertisement broadcasts, and hosts supporting Neighbor Discovery will autoconfigure their IPv6 stacks as soon as they see it.
 Once you start the daemon, an IPv6 LAN can go from zero to functional in just a few seconds.